Gratitude at Work for Busy, Real-World Days

 That does not erase the problem.
 It widens the frame.

-One simple way to try it is a three-minute breathing pause before opening a laptop.
-Feel both feet on the floor, name one support, then choose the next action.
+Before you start, keep the practice small enough for a real workday.
+A teacher between classes might pause at the whiteboard, hear the hallway noise rise, and name one support: “The last class cleaned up quickly,” or “A colleague covered the doorway for a minute.”
+Then choose the next clear action.
 Good mindfulness practices and meditation techniques for beginners and daily life offer attention training and practical resets, not magical calm or permission to ignore workplace problems.

 60-Second Gratitude Steps for Workday Transitions